On this Memorial Day, we remember and honor those who have lost their lives in military service. Please pay a...

 The CIRP College Senior Survey is administered to graduating seniors prior to graduation.
 The survey focuses on a broad range of college outcomes and post-college goals and plans including: academic achievement and engagement; student-faculty interaction; cognitive and affective development; student goals and values; satisfaction with the college experience; degree aspirations and career plans; and post-college plans. for more information see the HERI website.

 NSSE is a national survey that assesses the extent to which first-year and senior students are engaged in their education.
 The survey is based on the premise that the frequency with which students engage in effective educational practices indicates the quality of the education experience.
 For more information see the NSSE website.

 Note: all reports are password protected.
 Such reports are confidential and for internal college use only.

-If you have any additional questions, please contact Charles Clark, chief institutional research officer.
+If you have any additional questions, please contact Anna Clark, director of institutional research.